 Big Brothers Big Sisters of Central Texas • www.BigMentoring.org • 4800 Manor Road • Austin, Texas 78723 • 512.472.5437

 Big Brothers Big Sisters of Central Texas serves nearly 1,000 children in Central Texas every day.
-For over 47 years, we’ve matched children, ages 6 – 16, with caring adult mentors who offer encouragement and support to each child.
-BBBS depends on donations to recruit, screen and train volunteers, and to provide on-going support for children, families and volunteers as they build and sustain long-lasting relationships.
-Last year, more than 98 percent of the children served by BBBS remained in school and avoided early parenting.
+For over 48 years, we’ve matched children, ages 6 – 16, with caring adult mentors who offer encouragement and support to each child.
+It is our vision that all youth achieve their biggest possible futures.
+To that end, BBBS’ mission is to create and support one-to-one mentoring relationships that ignite the power and promise of youth.